 What Is IB?
+An Overview

-To earn an IB diploma, you have to go to an IB-approved school and meet the requirements, including taking classes in the six subject groups, passing their exams, and completing three additional core requirements.
+To earn an IB Diploma, you have to go to an IB-approved school (called an "IB World School") and meet the requirements, which include taking classes in the six subject groups, passing the IB exams, and completing three additional core requirements.

 How Does College Credit Work for IB?

-IB exams are recognized for college credit in a similar way to AP exams.
-You don't have to earn the IB diploma to get credit for individual classes, as colleges give credit course-by-course.
-As an example, you can check out Stanford's chart for IB credit.
+IB exams are recognized for college credit in a way similar to how AP exams are used.
+You don't have to earn the IB Diploma to get credit for individual classes, as colleges give credit course by course.
+For example, check out Stanford's chart for IB credit.

 What Are the Benefits of the IB Program?

-Currently, taking an IB exam isn't cheap.
-There is a $160 registration fee plus a $110 fee per exam.
-While this is a lot of money, it is much less than the tuition you would pay for the same intro-level college course.
+Unfortunately, taking an IB exam isn't cheap.
+There's a $119 fee per exam.
+While this is a lot of money, it's still much less than the tuition you would pay for the same intro-level college course.

-- Group 1: Studies in Language and Literature (most likely an English Literature course if you're an American student)
+- Group 1: Studies in Language and Literature (most likely an English literature course if you're an American student)